sg-crest A Singapore Government Agency Website

 2. Conscientiousness

-Conscientiousness alludes to one’s quality of performing work impeccably, which makes highly conscientious people detailed-oriented, disciplined, organised and reliable.
+Conscientiousness alludes to one’s quality of performing work impeccably, which makes highly conscientious people detail-oriented, disciplined, organised and reliable.
 Conscientious employees typically do not act on impulse.
 They set short-term goals to meet long-term ones systematically.
-Occupations that demand a high level of detail, precision and strong decision-making capabilities (i.e. surgeons, pilots and accountants etc.) attract highly conscientious candidates.
+Occupations that demand a high level of detail, precision and strong decision-making capabilities (i.e. surgeons, pilots, accountants etc.) attract highly conscientious candidates.
 Yet, it is a trait that is well sought after in any job — sharpening this skill set will make you a remarkable professional in any field.

 Attend walk-in interviews, virtual career fairs, workshops and more!
 Explore Career GRIT and find events and other resources best suited to your career journey.
 Check it out now.